Teaching Excellence Award

 The Jack Miller Center’s Teaching Excellence Award is an annual honor given to a college and K-12 educator who does an exceptional job engaging students in the story of America through primary documents, new courses, and/or extracurricular activities.

-Over the summer, the Jack Miller Center received applications for our fourth annual Teaching Excellence Award.
+Over the summer, the Jack Miller Center will receive applications for our fifth annual Teaching Excellence Award.
 The award recognizes exceptional teaching in civic education at both the college and K-12 levels.

-Applicants either applied on their own behalf or nominated others.
+Applicants will either apply on their own behalf or be nominated by others.
 Winners will receive a $2,000 prize.

 Teaching Excellence Award information and applications